Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Send a message

-Use `send` method to sends a message to a thread identified by threadId.
+Use the `send` method to send a message to a thread identified by threadId.

-`threadId` is the unique ID of the thread.
+- `SendChatMessageRequest` is the model to pass to this method.
-`SendChatMessageRequest` is the model to pass
+- `priority` is used to specify the message priority level, such as 'Normal' or 'High', if not specified, 'Normal' will be set.
-- Use `content` to provide the chat message content, it is required
+- `content`, required, is used to provide the chat message content.
-- Use `priority` to specify the message priority level, such as 'Normal' or 'High', if not specified, 'Normal' will be set
+- `senderDisplayName` is used to specify the display name of the sender, if not specified, an empty name will be set.
-- Use `senderDisplayName` to specify the display name of the sender, if not specified, empty name will be set
+- `chatThreadId` is the unique ID of the thread.

 `SendChatMessageResult` is the response returned from sending a message, it contains an id, which is the unique ID of the message.